UCSBCarpentry/2023-04-25-git/_episodes/09-git-setup.md

 {: .callout}

 Git (2.28+) allows configuration of the name of the branch created when you initialize any new repository.
-Dracula decides to use that feature to set it to `main` so it matches the cloud service he will eventually use.
+To set it to `main` (so it matches GitHub), use:

 ~~~
 $ git config --global init.defaultBranch main